hackolade/docs/Studio/v5x.md

 # v5.x

+New features in v5.0.4 \[11-Jun-2021\]

+\- Neptune with Gremlin API: added support with new plugin, including forward-engineering of schema and sample graph via Gremlin script, plus traditional reverse-engineering

+\- ERD: added handle to drag-and-drop attributes (can be hidden with Display Options toolbar icon of View menu).&nbsp; Use ctrl+mouse click to move or copy multiple attributes

+\- Tools \> Options \> Naming Conventions: added ability to refresh CSV abbreviation file without necessity to restart the application

+\- Toolbar: grouped various display options under a new icon

+\- View menu: grouped display options

+\- MongoDB: removed filter for inclusion in JSON Schema full/extended of properties from properties tabs: users, indexes, sharding

+\- Cassandra/ScyllaDB: removed filter for inclusion in JSON Schema full/extended of properties from properties tab secondary indexes

+\- Cassandra on Astra: added possibility for token-based authorization

+\- Snowflake: added possibility to forward-engineer all schemas so as to allow foreign keys across multiple schemas

+&nbsp;

 New features in v5.0.3 \[07-Jun-2021\]

 \- Avro: added ability to forward- and reverse-engineer with Azure Schema Registry for EventHub